-86 Prospect Street is important in supporting and maintaining the 19th century character of the historic Village of Newmarket.
+185 Prospect Street is important in supporting the 19th century character of the historic Village of Newmarket.
 Several residential side streets, including Prospect Street, were established in the village core, near the commercial Main Street.
-Located off or parallel to Main Street, the buildings on Prospect Street, and along the side streets are comprised of predominantly one to two-and-a-half storey residences, primarily brick construction most using bricks from Stickwood's brickyard, with modest setbacks and include a range of architectural styles from that time period.
-86 Prospect Street exhibits setback, massing, style, decorative details consistent with the historic village character.
+Located off or parallel to Main Street, the buildings along the side streets are comprised of predominantly one to two-and-a-half storey residences, primarily brick construction most using bricks from Stickwood's brickyard, with modest setbacks and include a range of architectural styles from that time period.
+185 Prospect Street exhibits setback, massing, style, decorative details consistent with the historic village character.